mauritzerick/mauritzerick/README.md

 ### Hi there, I'm Mauritz Erick - aka Maumau 👋

-## I'm a Full Stack Developer and a ML enthusiast!
+## I'm a Full Stack Developer and a Tech Support!

-- 🌱 I’m currently learning everything! �
+- 🌱 I’m currently learning everything!
 - ⚡ Always excited to work on absolutely anything related to tech.

 ---